What Sets Lay-Z-Spa Apart?

 Yes, a Lay-Z-Spa needs to be placed on a completely flat and solid surface.

 Suitable Surface: A smooth, flat, even surface that is capable of supporting the entire filled weight of your Lay-Z-Spa plus the weight of the users.
 Positioning your Lay-Z-Spa on an uneven surface can cause unequal pressure on one side of the hot tub which will increase the likelihood of your liner failing.
+Setting up on a heated floor is not recommended.

 Power Supply Proximity: You need to consider having a power supply that is close enough for the cable to reach (approx. length of the cable is 7m) but also far enough away so that water cannot splash into the socket.
+We recommend using an outdoor socket - please see our Hot Tub Safety FAQs for more info.

 A Lay-Z-Spa is suitable for use both outdoors and indoors.
 Whilst most of our users set them up in their gardens, either on a hard surface such as a patio or on grass, some also set them up in a summer house, shed or garage.
 For use indoors, you should take time and care to consider factors such as drainage and ventilation.